netlabsorg/odin32/trunk/doc/Readme.txt

 2.0.1 Log files
 ---------------
-The alpha 5 binaries and daily build zipfiles can generate logfiles to show what a win32 application is doing.
+The binaries can generate logfiles to show what a win32 application is doing.
 This can be very useful to determine why certain applications don't run correctly.

 The major disadvantage of loggging is the overhead.
-Therefor it has been disabled by default in the alpha 5 release and daily builds.
+Therefor it has been disabled by default in the release builds.
 To enable logging set the environment variable WIN32LOG_ENABLED:
    SET WIN32LOG_ENABLED=1